Denttabs is probably a name you are not all that familiar with, but they are one of the few producers of toothpaste tablets.

 You can get them in the UK though.

-If you buy from Amazon, you will get the tablets in a Denttabs original recyclable plastic tub, with 125 tablets but currently there is an even greater price premium to be paid.
+If you buy from Amazon, you will get the tablets in a Denttabs original corn startch, compostable packaging, with 125 tablets.
+But currently there is an even greater price premium to be paid.

 The most cost effective way I have found at present is to buy from sites like Anything But Plastic, which buy the Denttabs in bulk and repackage them into smaller, more affordable parcels.